unyt-org/datex-core-js-legacy/docs/manual/03 Pointers.md

 ## Creating Pointers

-To create a pointer for any JS value, just use the `$$` helper function.
+To create a pointer for any JavaScript value, you can use the `$$` helper function.
+The `always` helper function lets you define a reactive pointer that depends on other pointers.

 ```ts
 const refA = $$(5);